When it rains, and you want to be the person who brought an umbrella…

 Michelle considers three months’ of expenses (R10, 000 x 3) as a starting point and considers making adjustments accordingly.

-She is confident that her job is secure and feels no need to increase her amount in relation to her employment.
+She is confident that her job is secure and feels no need to increase her amount.
 As she rents, should anything go wrong she is happy that the lessor would attend to the problem.
 She has suitable medical insurance in the form of medical aid, such that it unlikely that she’d ever be out of pocket for any large medical costs.
 In absolute terms, she feels that R30, 000 is enough also to cover any emergency repairs that may arise on her car, given that it is only two years old and covered under a motor plan and manufacturer’s warranty.

 She decides that R30, 000 is an appropriate amount to set aside for her emergency fund, which buys her three months of contributing to her monthly expenses.